jhonathanvitor/jhonathanvitor/README.md

 Passionate about education and changing people's lives through programming.
 <br /><br />
 "Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful."
+<br /><br />

+Things I like to do:

+🖥 Web Applications
+🎨 Interfaces
+📱 Applications
+About me:

+🔭 I am currently working at Rocketseat as a software developer 🌱 I'm currently learning JavaScript, ReactJS and NodeJS ✊🏽 I try to collaborate on social impact projects
+💡 I try to help people who are starting in programming 💬 Ask me about anything, but know that I'm passionate about technology 📫 How to contact me: My Linkedin, My Portfolio, My E-mail ⚡ Curiosity: I am silently confident, curious by nature and always working to face all the challenges that lie ahead.
   <!--
 **jhonathanvitor/jhonathanvitor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.